-Learn 5 ways to letter January, plus get access to a Free Lettering Worksheet!
-I’ll show you how to write January in several ways to help you improve your lettering skills and have fun while practicing.
+Learn 5 ways to letter January!
+Iโll show you how to write January in several ways to help you improve your lettering skills for your bullet journal or planner and have fun while practicing.

-New month, New Year, new decade!!!
-What? here we are already!
+New month, New Year!!!
+What?
+Here we are already!

 HOW TO LETTER JANUARY IN 5 DIFFERENT WAYS?

-These are the 5 different styles I’ll show how to letter December on this tutorial & on the FREE worksheet:
+These are the five different styles Iโll show how to letter January in this tutorial:

 - Faux Calligraphy